lm3nitro/Projects/IDS and IPS/Fail2Ban/Install and Attack Simulation.md

 >#### Note: The jail.conf file contains a basic configuration that you can use as a starting point, but it may be overwritten during updates.
 Fail2ban uses the separate jail.local file to actually read your configuration settings.

-After making any changes, we will need to restart Fail2Ban:
+After making any changes, I needed to restart Fail2Ban:

 ```
 service fail2ban restart